CardGameGeek/scan2mint/README.md

 * Bind a source volume to the `/app/source` directory inside the container.
 This is where the source images will be placed. i.e. add this to your docker run command line: ` --mount type=bind,source=/mysmbshare/scan/source,target=/app/source`
 * Also bind a destination volume to `/app/destination`.
 The container will write the processed images there. i.e. add this to your docker run command line: `--mount type=bind,source="$(CURDIR)"/source,target=/app/source`
 * Optionally you can set an environement variable `NUMPROCESSES` to the maximum number of processes the container may spawn simultaneously. __WARNING__: If you set this to value higher value than the available cores/threads in your host maschine, this will likely result in a high load on the host.
 The default is set to 4.
-* Also you can set `BLOCKSIZE` to the amount of images the container should preprocess at once.
+* Also you can set `BLOCKSIZE` to the amount of images the container should process at the same time.
 The default is set to 100.
-See more on this in the preprocessing section below.
+See more on this in the processing section below.

 ## Usage

-My personal scan process start by scanning the images through a document feeder scanner (*Fujitsu FI-7160*) in 600dpi without any color or image corrections.
+My personal scan process starts by scanning the images through a document feeder scanner (*Fujitsu FI-7160*) in 600dpi without any color or image corrections.
 In the `source` directory (and below) you may find an `example.jpg` of a scanned image.
-This example has multiple issues which each stage tries to correct.
+This example has multiple issues, where each stage tries to correct one of them.

 ### stage0
-This stages does nothing but copy the images frmo the source directory without any modification.
-This is done to ensure that the processing is not influenced by any file locks from in image viewer or other process still working in the source directory.
+This stages does nothing but copy the images from the source directory without any modification.
+This is done to ensure that the processing is not influenced by any file locks from an image viewer or other process still working in the source directory.

 ### stage1
 The `example.jpg` has a wide black area around the actual image.
 As i scan with a fixed A6 document size in uncompressed `.tif` format, this results in a very large file (40MB).
 The first stage will automatically crop the image to reduce the file size and thus resulting in fewer pixels to process in later stages.
 There are some CPU intensive calculations to me made in later stages, which will scale on number of pixels.
-Removing excess pixels from the image will speed up the next stages significantly.
-To ensure that the crop doesn't eat into the actuall image, the fuzz value will be set to a very low value.
+Removing excess pixels from the image will speed up the following stages significantly.
+To ensure that the crop doesn't eat into the actual image, the fuzz value will be set to a very low value.

 | source                                                                | stage1                                                      |
 |-----------------------------------------------------------------------|-------------------------------------------------------------|